 2. Do Some Research

-Once you have clear descriptions for every job in your company, you can begin researching what other businesses in your industry are paying for those types of jobs.
+Once you have clear descriptions for every job in your business, you can begin researching what other businesses in your industry are paying for those types of roles.
 The three best ways to research salaries include:

-- Want Ads & Employment Sites – Reading print want ads and checking out job postings on employment sites will give you a feel for what your competitors are offering the same types of employees that you’re targeting.
+Reading print want ads and checking out job postings on employment sites will give you a feel for what your competitors are offering the same types of employees that you’re targeting.
+These can be particularly helpful if you operate in a competitive industry, or are in a location with a limited talent pool.
+Competition can be fierce, so understanding what other employers in your area are offering can give you the insight you need to put together a better compensation package.

-- Non-Government Websites – Websites for professional associations, newspapers, and magazines and reference sites may also provide insight into the going salaries for various jobs.
+Websites for professional associations, newspapers, and magazines and reference sites may also provide insight into the going salaries for various jobs.
+There are also businesses like PayScale that specialize in compiling salary data across industries and regions, and then make that available to both workers and employers.

 3. Decide on the Type of Pay